Occupational Therapy for Cerebral Palsy Explained

 Occupational therapy for cerebral palsy is a diverse form of treatment.
 The objective is to help a person successfully perform daily routines without assistance, from when they wake in the morning until they fall asleep at the end of the day.
 This therapy helps improve their independence and quality of life.

-Occupational therapy is performed by occupational therapists and their assistants in a private or public setting.
-Occupational therapists hold master’s degrees, while their assistants typically have completed 2-year associate degree program.
+Occupational therapy is provided by occupational therapists and their assistants in private or public settings.
+Therapists hold master’s degrees, while their assistants typically have a 2-year associate degree.

-Occupational therapy can benefit many aspects of life.
-Some occupational therapists choose to focus on children patients with cerebral palsy.
+Some occupational therapists choose to focus on children with cerebral palsy.
 Children will often be referred to a pediatric occupational therapist by their family physician or a resource center.

 When occupational therapists meet a new patient, they assess their abilities and consider how their limitations might affect their quality of life.
 Following these assessments, occupational therapists craft a therapy plan to meet your child’s needs.